Itzhak Nener: Early life and education

 He travelled on the ship with fellow student and Zionist activist, Blanca Stein; they married the following year, in 1939.
-Both of their families, who they had left behind in Poland perished in the Holocaust.
+Both of their families, whom they had left behind in Poland, were murdered in the Holocaust.

 At the Hebrew University of Jerusalem, Nener studied social sciences, sociology, philosophy and history, and later law at the British Mandate High School of Law, writing one of the first academic publications on the Holocaust.

 Political and public career

 In 1960 Nener was elected to the Municipality of Jerusalem.

 Nener was a member of the Liberal Party leadership and served as Vice President of Liberal International.
 According to former justice minister and deputy prime minister, Moshe Nissim, "He fought like a lion against anti-Israeli decisions."

-Nener was the first Jew and Israeli to be elected honorary president of the World Jurist Association (WJA), and “was honored and held important positions in the organization" according to former president of the Supreme Court of Israel, Meir Shamgar.
+Nener was the first Jew and Israeli to be elected honorary president of the World Jurist Association (WJA), and "was honored and held important positions in the organization" according to former president of the Supreme Court of Israel, Meir Shamgar.
 In 2005 at the global congress of WJA in Shanghai, China, Nener received a medal in honour of his contribution to peace and the rule of law.